Interact with other Space Modules

 How to make the work with the API client easier

-space() API client uses the Space HTTP API, the best place to look for particular code snippets is the Space HTTP API Playground.
+space() API client uses the Space HTTP API, the best place to look for particular code snippets is the Space API Playground.
 Here you can find the required API request, check the required permissions, and get a Kotlin code snippet (switch the code snippet panel to Kotlin SDK):

 One more way to ease working with the client is to edit your

-.space.kts file in IntelliJ IDEA with the installed Space plugin (starting Intellij IDEA 2021.1, the plugin is bundled with the IDE).
+.space.kts file in IntelliJ IDEA with the installed Space plugin (starting IntelliJ IDEA 2021.1, the plugin is bundled with the IDE).
 The plugin provides code completion for the Automation DSL and for the

 space() client APIs:

 Example.
-Creating an issue
+Create an issue